gsluthra/my_blog/_posts/2018-03-31-art-of-story-telling.md

  * Why do I want to speak about Docker networking?
  * Why does it matter how Docker does networking?
- * What the hell is Docker?
+ * What really is Docker?
  * Who uses Docker?
  * How did people work before Docker?
  * Which project do I know that uses Docker?